reachlocal/liger/api/built-in.md

 }
 ```

-## sinaweibo
+### sinaweibo

 Available on iOS.

-Let's the user make a Sina Weibo post if the phone has a Sina Weibo account set up and Weibo is present on the phone.
+Lets the user make a Sina Weibo post if the phone has a Sina Weibo account set up and Weibo is present on the phone.

 ```javascript
 {